rimini-protokoll/the_walks/static/texts/medias/en_ahvo7Cee.md

 ---
 What leads politicians to green spaces?
 What is political about a relationship between two people?
 Start this walk by arranging to meet someone in a park.

 You and your partner will simultaneously listen to different tracks.
 Settle on who listens to A and who listens to B with a coin toss.
-To ensure the simultaneous playback of your Walks, select the download option below.